Sigmmma/c20/src/content/h1/tags/scenario_structure_bsp/readme.md

 The [shader_model](~) type will not be rendered by the game since it is intended for use with [object models](~gbxmodel).

+# Portals
+If you think of the BSP as a sealed volume, _portals_ are like doorways that split that space into distinct sealed "rooms" called _clusters_.
+This lets the game know what areas of a level can be culled to maintain good framerates, and the resulting clusters can each have unique properties assigned like background sound.

+You can create portals in a few ways:

+1. Surfaces which cut through the level and use the material name `+portal`.
+The portal planes can be connected along edges and even form box shapes but cannot have "leaky" gaps between the spaces they are meant to seal.
+Portal planes must not intersect each other.
+2. Surfaces which exactly match at their boundary with the vertices and eges in level geometry (e.g. around a doorway) and use the material name `+exactportal`.
+The faces of the exact portal do not need to be coplanar.
+3. Existing materials in the level that happen to consistently seal off closed volumes wherever they're used as if they were exact portals, like floor grates or glass windows covering a pit.
+Add the `.` material symbol, e.g. `floor_grate.%`.

+It may be necessary to add multiple portals to close a space.
+For example, if a building had multiple doors and windows you would need to add portals to each of them for the inside of the building to be considered sealed off from the outside.
+For help troubleshooting portals, [see here](~bsp-troubleshooting#portal-problems).

 # Clusters and cluster data
 Clusters are sealed volumes of a BSP separated by portal planes.
 They are used both as a rendering optimization and artistically; map authors can assign [weather_particle_system](~), [wind](~), [sound_environment](~), and [sound_looping](~) tags to define local atmospheric and ambience qualities for each section of the map.
 Different clusters can even reference [different skies](~blender-level-creation-additional-info#multiple-skies).
 The level will contain a single large cluster if no portals were created.